The Nature of God

 - That Spirit having full personality

 The lecturers were asked if Tenger, the shamanist pantheon of demigods venerated by Mongolians including the thirteenth century Khans of Mongolia would fit that.
 They were also asked if Burhan would fit.
 This latter, as found on birch bark documents dated at the end of the ninth century AD or earlier, refers explicitly to Buddha, and in those documents is shown to mean ‘Buddha King’.
 Throughout history, as noted by thirteenth century Marco Polo, Burhan referred to the Buddhist religion.
-Today Burhan is used for anything in connection with Buddhism, which meaning is common today in all Mongolian languages.
+Today, in whatever Mongolian language, Burhan is used for anything in connection with Buddhism.

 The university lecturers replied that both Tenger and Burhan are irrevocably connected with traditional Mongolian religion and that neither fitted the concept of the being Whom had been described.
 They concluded it was obvious that the term Burhan could not be used for God.